-FUEL, NATURAL GAS OR LPG.- Make sure that fuel supply lines (and tanks, if used) have been properly installed and connected.
+FUEL, NATURAL GAS OR LPG. - Make sure that fuel supply lines (and tanks, if used) have been properly installed and connected.

-RADIATOR.- The capacity of the cooling system is approximately 11 quarts (U. S. Measure).
+RADIATOR. - The capacity of the cooling system is approximately 11 quarts (U.S. Measure).
 See that the radiator and cylinder block drain cocks are closed.
-Fill the radiator with clean, alkali-free water such as clean rainwater.
+Fill the radiator with clean, alkalifree water such as clean rainwater.
 The use of a rust and scale inhibitor is recommended.
 If the plant will be exposed to freezing temperatures, use a standard anti-freeze in the proper proportion.
 To avoid loss of anti-freeze through the overflow pipe due to expansion, fill only to approximately 2 inches below the bottom of the filler neck.
 Check the cooling system to see that there are no leaks.

 If the foregoing instructions have been carefully complied with, the plant should be ready for operation.
-However, before starting the plant, carefully study the paragraphs under the headings OPERATION and AENORMAL OPERATING CONDITION immediately following.
+However, before starting the plant, carefully study the paragraphs under the headings OPERATION and ABNORMAL OPERATING CONDITIONS immediately following.

-PRELIMINARY.- Be sure that the plant has been properly installed and prepared for operation before starting it.
-Turn on the fuel supply and check for leaks, correcting any that may be found.
-See that the circuit breaker handle is in the OFF position, so that no load is connected.
+Important!
+Always give these numbers when ordering repair parts or requesting service information for your unit! write in numbers shown on plant nameplate on the fuel supply and check for leaks, correcting any that may be found.
+See that the circuit breaker handle is in the "OFF" position, so that no load is connected.